Crowding Universe

 Interactive 3D Crowding Universe

-Visualize structural ownership trends across hedge funds and family offices over time.
+Visualize structural ownership trends across hedge funds, family offices, and endowments over time.
 Each data point represents a stock-quarter: the X-axis tracks time, the Y-axis tracks the number of distinct institutional entities holding the position, and the Z-axis segments equities by sector.

 Navigation: Drag to rotate, scroll to zoom, and hover for specific institutional-count details.
 Click any sphere to view that stock's complete ownership profile.

-Analysis: The in-chart leaderboard displays the highest-conviction names for the current view; click a row to highlight its trajectory, and use ticker links to open each stock's holders page.
+Analysis: The in-chart leaderboard displays the most crowded names for the current view; click a row to highlight its trajectory, and use ticker links to open each stock's holders page.
 Select a specific sector from the dropdown to isolate trajectory lines for its top five equities.

 Methodology & FAQ

-• Distinct Institutional Count: The absolute number of funds reporting a long equity position in a specific ticker.
+• Distinct Institutional Count: The number of unique funds holding a position.

-• Median Portfolio Concentration: The position's market value divided by the reporting fund's total 13F AUM (expressed as a percentage).
+• Median Portfolio Concentration: The position's weight relative to the fund's total reported 13F market value.

 How is the crowding universe constructed?